 We adopt a highly efficient manachised hotel operation model to support our rapid growth across China.
 Our manachise hotel operation model effectively minimizes our capital expenditure during the early stage of hotel development and provides us with steady and sustainable cash return.
 It also enables us to quickly capture market share, increase the penetration rate of our brands, and protect against cyclical economic fluctuations.
-As of June 30, 2021, the number of our manachised hotels reached 621, accounting for 95.0% of all our hotels.
+As of March 31, 2021, the number of our manachised hotels reached 575, accounting for 94.6% of all our hotels.
 This number grew at a CAGR of 86.2% between 2015 and 2020.

 We are able to deliver high growth and financial returns to our franchisee partners, while maintaining consistently high service quality throughout our manachised hotel network.
 The payback periods for our franchisees are generally between three and five years after opening an Atour branded hotel, which was one of the fastest among all upper midscale hotel chains in China.
 We are committed to building mutually beneficial relationships with our franchisees.
 We help them ensure standardized service quality by providing them with easy-to-follow operational know-how and management tutorials.
 Our franchisees' success and our great value propositions to them bring us more franchising opportunities.
-In 2020, 31.8% of the franchisees, we can management agreements with us were our existing franchisees.
+In 2020, 31.8% of the franchisees who entered into new franchise and management agreements with us were our existing franchisees.